How to spy on your competitors?

-Another great application to spy on Shopify stores and select the best selling products from the shops with the highest Alexa rankings is Extractafy.
+Another great application to spy on Shopify stores and select the best selling products from the shops is ShopiFinder.

 I hope this summary will help you with modelling your competitors’ best practices.
 Any comments or questions?
 Use the comment section below.